Kuadrant/kuadrant-controller/README.md

 - **discovery.kuadrant.io/matchpath**: *OPTIONAL* Define a single specific path, prefix or regex.
 Defaults to `/`.
 - **discovery.kuadrant.io/matchpath-type**: *OPTIONAL* Specifies how to match against the `matchpath` value.
 Accepted values are `Exact`, `Prefix` and `RegularExpression`.
 Defaults to `Prefix`.
 - **discovery.kuadrant.io/oas-path**: *OPTIONAL* Define a specific path for retrieving the config from the service itself.
-- **discovery.kuadrant.io/oas-name-port**: The port to be used to retrieve the OAS config, if not defined, it will used the first one
+- **discovery.kuadrant.io/oas-name-port**: *OPTIONAL* The port to be used to retrieve the OAS config, if not defined, it will used the first one

 ### Labels:
 - **discovery.kuadrant.io/enabled:**: *REQUIRED* true or false, marks the object to be discovered by kuadrant.